 If your piggy’s habitat is clean but you still notice a stinky aroma, then check your guinea pig over for signs of sickness.

 Guinea pigs have scent/grease glands around their bottom which they use to mark their territory.

-These glands secrete a sticky and smelly oil, which can build up around their bottom, especially in males.
+These glands secrete sticky and smelly natural oils, which can build up around their bottom, especially in males.